To get a list of available command just call redmine help

 reset Reset the current configuration.

-The help command also features a dedicated help for each command.
+command also features a dedicated help for each command.

 >redmine help create-issue